JohnGR025/JohnGR025/README.md

 - 👋 Hi, I’m @JohnGR025
-- 👀 I’m interested in Web/Game/Programms Development
+- 👀 I’m interested in Web/Game/Programm Development
-- 🌱 I’m currently learning C, C++
+- 🌱 I’m currently learning C, java
-- 💞️ I already know a bit about HTML, CSS, JavaScript
+- 💞️ I already know a bit about HTML, CSS, JavaScript, Python

 <!---
 JohnGR025/JohnGR025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.